African Pompano

 Speaking of pretty…look at this lady!
 Her husband is an emergency room trauma surgeon.

-This one obviously was caught over white sandy water.
+This one obviously was caught over white sandy beach water.
 Maybe with a small Rapalla countdown, a Gotcha lure or very likely, a bonito strip.

 Not a big Panama Bait strip made from a bonito belly, smaller strips made from bonito fillets.

 We also catch Africans while jigging in deeper waters.
 When jigging over the rocks where we drift baits for Cubera, anglers who jig will pick up all sorts of variety.
-Africans are a common catch then.
+Africans are a common catch